Where Jewish Experiences Happen for Children, Teen and Adults with Special Needs

 Shaare Tikva-Gates of Hope | Learning Space | Moreshet | The Artistic Spectrum of Jewish Learning | Youth Groups | Teen Space | Kolot Tikva-Voices of Hope Choir | Parent Bagel n' Chat | Upcoming Events

-CLICK HERE to download a copy of the New Student Enrollment Form for 2013/2014
+CLICK HERE to download the 2014/2015 NEW Student Enrollment form

 OurSpace embraces each individual’s unique style of learning and expression while celebrating their strengths and abilities.
 OurSpace develops long lasting friendships and creates community.